Muthukamalan/muthukamalan.github.io/_posts/2024-07-30-pythonenv.md

 pyenv lets you easily switch between multiple versions of Python by adjusting/shimming Python executables

 `Note:` PATH is an environment variable that specifies an ordered list of folders where executables are saved.

+It's handy while experimenting, not for production environment.
+Usally go with `Docker`+`requirements.txt`/`poetry.toml` to make Hassle-free

 ### Installation
 ```sh